Fix the 'expected a step' Jenkins error

 To fix the ‘expected a step’ Jenkins error, put any coded logic inside a script block.

-In previous versions of Jenkins, the script block was not a requirement, which is why declarative pipelines that once worked are now failing.
+Old versions of Jenkins did not require the script block, which is why declarative pipelines that once worked are now failing.
 Fortunately, the fix is relatively easy.

 Jenkins best practices

-The fact is, you really shouldn’t be coding logic within a declarative pipeline.
-The best place to put logic is within a Jenkins shared library which can be then referenced through a tag in your pipeline.
-It keeps your pipelines, cleaner, the code becomes reusable, and you logic is easier to test.
+The fact is, you really shouldn’t code logic within a declarative pipeline.
+The best place to put logic is within a Jenkins shared library, and then reference that library through a tag in your pipeline.
+This keeps your pipelines cleaner, the code becomes reusable, and your logic is easier to test.

 So while you’re fixing the ‘expected a step’ Jenkins error, you might want to rethink the way your pipelines are coded, and refactor them in a way that embraces Jenkins best practices.